llm-bible/llm-bible.github.io/_publications/meyer2023developing.markdown

 bibkey: meyer2023developing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2308.16622"}
-tags: ['Tools', 'Reinforcement Learning', 'RAG', 'Prompting', 'Applications']
+tags: ['Tools', 'Applications', 'RAG', 'Reinforcement Learning', 'Prompting']
 ---
 As the field of Large Language Models (LLMs) evolves at an accelerated pace, the critical need to assess and monitor their performance emerges.
 We introduce